GoogleChrome/web.dev/src/site/content/en/blog/optimize-lcp/index.md

 #### Reduce contention for network bandwidth

 Even if you've reduced the size of your resource and the distance it has to travel, a resource can still take a long time to load if you're loading many other resources at the same time.
-This problem is know as _network contention_.
+This problem is known as _network contention_.

 If you've given your LCP resource a [high `fetchpriority`](/priority-hints/) and [started loading it as soon as possible](#1-eliminate-resource-load-delay) then the browser will do its best to prevent lower-priority resources from competing with it.
 However, if you're loading many resources with high `fetchpriority`, or if you're just loading a lot of resources in general, then it could affect how quickly the LCP resource loads.